dalelantowork/react-registration-list/README.md

+#Registration List using ReactJS (v16 w/ hooks, etc.)
+This project is made with MERN Full Stack Development - Mongo DB, Express JS, React JS and Node JS.
+Database is hosted in Mongo DB.
+Database API and Server hosted in Heroku.
+React JS Front End hosted in Netlify.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).